Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/library/xgpl_src/IsoAgLib/comm/readme.txt

 which is responsible to dedicate periodically execution time to all components with the guarantee to return at the requested time.

-\subsection CommOverIsoSystem Overview on ISO 11783 Monitor List
+\section CommOverIsoSystem Overview on ISO 11783 Monitor List
-<b>Detailed Description:</b> \ref NetworkMgmt<br>
+<b>Detailed Description:</b> \ref NetworkMgmtPage<br>
 The class IsoAgLib::iIsoMonitor_c has a monitor list of all ISO 11783 network nodes.
 It is mostly used by the application to search for a device by its device type - and to get its SA.
 It is also used internally to claim address and manage local ISO 11783 identities \ref IsoAgLib::iIsoItem_c.
 If EEPROM store and reload \ref USE_EEPROM_IO_YN is activated and compiled in the project, a dynamic aquired SA is automatically stred and reloaded at specified EEPROM address - as suggested by the standard.

-\subsection CommOverIsoTerminal Overview on ISO 11783 Virtual Terminal
+\section CommOverIsoTerminal Overview on ISO 11783 Virtual Terminal
 <b>Detailed Description:</b> \ref VTClient<br>
  provides a complete toolchain for user interface management based on ISO 11783 virtual terminal.
 The layout with including definition of handles